Syntax

 Character encoding

 Fabric configuration files must be UTF-8 encoded.
-Fabric allows non-ASCII characters in comments, and string values.
+Fabric supports non-ASCII characters in comments, and string values.

 Next steps